NathanVGS/RoR-workshop/README.md

 I'd suggest you make your own header now, and maybe try to add your own image to it as well with the tricks we've learned.
 For those that want to add some more functionality to it, maybe consider adding some `link_to` tags like we saw on our `index.html.erb` file.
 Maybe one that redirects to our home page, and one for adding a new article?

-Lastly, you can also consider making partials out of your footer and header files, to keep them more cleanly separated.
-If you add all your respective code to partial files in your `layouts` directory, you can render them with the following erb tag in your main layout file: `<%= render 'layouts/filename' %>`.

-Don't forget to add the underscore at the start of your partial file!

 #### The CSS files

 In a minute I want to guide you through adding Bootstrap to our project so you can go ahead and add some nice, basic styling to our pages on the go.
 But if you're a true frontender, or you prefer doing all the hard work yourself (because if you want something done, you are best doing it yourself), you also need to know where to find the CSS files.